 We can no longer strictly focus on print design, but we also have to know website design, and have to be more tech savvy overall.
 We have to stay up-to-date on technology and stay relevant to the business.
 More people are concentrated on delivering content across multiple platforms, and every day someone comes up with a new responsive layout, or one that re-flows or restructures itself to fit different screen sizes.

 When considering freelance design from a distance, we have to know how to connect with clients in different ways.
 Most of us are glued to our cell phones and email, and we are glued in front of our computers as well.
 There are all types of different services available so that we can run our entire business from the web.
-There are web invoicing services, services to send large files, project collaboration services, and more.
+There are web invoicing services

 Is this a bad thing?